-If you’ve just had tooth extraction and you are a smoker, you may be wondering if and when it is advisable to start smoking after the procedure.
-However, it is essential to know that smoking immediately after a tooth extraction can essentially double or triple your healing time.
+If you’ve just had a tooth extraction and you are a smoker, you may be wondering if and when it is advisable to start smoking after the procedure.
+However, it is essential to know that smoking immediately after tooth extraction can significantly increase your healing time.

 What Will Happen If I Smoke After Tooth Extraction?

 After tooth extraction, you’ll be advised to quit smoking for at least five days.
 The reason behind this is that smoking after the extraction procedure can be a reason for different complications.